 As we were moored round the point in Great Harbour, our skipper Scott came to get us (rescue us) from the beach in the RIB and bring us back to the boat in time for dinner.
 On the way back, we passed the ingenious ‘Ocean Spa,’ a floating spa which was built mainly from lumber salvaged from around the BVIs following Hurricane Irma.

 Unfortunately, as all good things do, our 7 days of sailing the ocean wave and being waited on hand and foot soon came to an end.
 After visiting 8 stunning islands, it was time to leave the boat and board the plane at Beef Island.
 As I sit here writing this, I’ve already found myself getting quotes to charter a boat with my family.
-Life on the ocean wave is exciting, it’s relaxing and breath-taking and, in this case,, absolutely no good for your waist line, but that’s what vacations are all about right?
+Life on the ocean wave is exciting, it’s relaxing and breath-taking and, in this case,, absolutely no good for your waist line, but that’s what holidays are all about right?